a2br/ecoledirecte.js/README.md

 // Get the homework due for a specific date as a simplified
 // array.
 If you need more, you can get the original
 // response from ED in the _raw prop of each elem.
-// Providing no arguments will automatically select all the
+// Providing no argument will automatically select all the
-// upcoming homework
+// upcoming assignements
-const homework = await account.getHomework("2021-01-14");
+const homework = await account.getHomework({ dates: "2021-01-14" });

 // Some large strings are available in their original shape
 // (base64), in HTML and as simple text.